A nonprofit global initiative of the Human Development ProjectPublic launch October 2026

 Age distributions did not differ significantly between groups.
 Gender distribution differed modestly between groups (χ², p = .043); however, gender was not related to posttest ego stage scores when controlling for pretest, and male and female intervention subjects demonstrated nearly identical posttest means (6.25 and 6.23 respectively, p = .922).
 Following the analytic precedent of Vincent et al. (2015), gender was therefore not controlled for in subsequent analyses.

-Pretest ego stage scores differed between groups, with the control group pretesting at a slightly higher mean stage than the intervention group.
+Pretest ego stage scores differed between groups, with the intervention group pretesting at a slightly higher mean stage than the control group.
 Because developmental progress slows considerably at the higher stages of ego development, this pretest difference was, if anything, favorable to the control condition.
-Pretest score was controlled statistically in all primary analyses, and analyses were restricted to subjects pretesting at Stages 5 and 6 — the range characterizing the vast majority of the sample and the focus of the study's developmental objectives.
+Pretest score was controlled statistically in the full primary comparative analyses, and the analysis was restricted to subjects pretesting at either Stage 5 or 6 — not merely because this range characterized the vast majority of the sample but because these subjects at these stages made up the focus of the study’s developmental objectives.

 Measure